arnauddubald/arnauddubald/README.md

 ### Hi there I'm arnaud👋

 - 🔭 I’m currently working on learning java
-- 🌱 I’m currently learning mathematics at université de Franche-Comté
+- 🌱 I’m studying mathematics at université de Franche-Comté
 - 👯 I’m looking to collaborate on anything basic, I'm a noob
 - 💬 Ask me about cooking, I know a lot.
 - 📫 How to reach me: my github handle @ free.fr